Absolute Continuity of Self Similar Measures: Examples of absolutely continuous self-similar measures

-The fact that $p$ is irreducible follows from the fact that it is an integer polynomial with non-zero constant coefficient and all but one of its factors contained in the interior of the unit disk.
-If $p$ where not irreducible then one of its factors would need to have all of its root contained in the interior of the unit disk.
-This would mean that the product of the roots of this factor would not be an integer which is a contradiction. \end{proof}
+The fact that $p$ is irreducible follows from the fact that it is a monic integer polynomial with non-zero constant coefficient and all but one of its zero contained in the interior of the unit disk.
+If $p$ were not irreducible, then one of its factors would need to have all of its roots contained in the interior of the unit disk.
+This would mean that the product of the roots of this factor would not be an integer, which is a contradiction. \end{proof}